I had 23 years of career experience and no origin story. Not because I did not have one. Because I had never sat down and written it.

 Not “tell me your life story.”
 More like “what happened after the Air Force?” and “why did you quit the agency?” and “what was the moment you knew you were burned out?”

-The AI didn’t write my story.
+The AI did not write my story.
 It interviewed me.
 I gave it the raw material.
 Dates, places, turning points, mistakes.
 It organized the mess into a timeline that actually made sense.

 Some things I thought were important turned out to be filler.
 Other things I almost skipped turned out to be the heart of the story.
-The two red dots that ended my fighter pilot dream.
-The 3 AM feeling that told me to apply for a job I’d been ignoring for a month.
-My wife giving me 12 months to figure it out.
+The two red dots at MEPS that ended my fighter pilot dream.
+The 3 AM feeling that told me to apply for a job I had been ignoring for a month.
+Linh giving me 12 months to figure it out in 2013, with one line I have not forgotten since: “Everything you put your mind to, you accomplish.
+I will give you one year.”

 Those were the moments that mattered.
 I knew they happened.
-I just didn’t know they were the story.
+I just did not know they were the story.

 The part most people get wrong

-The first draft was too long.
-Over 3,000 words.
+The first draft was over 3,000 words.
 It read like a memoir chapter, not a personal brand origin story.

 So I asked Claude to help me cut it.
-What’s the shortest version that still makes someone care?
+What is the shortest version that still makes someone care?
 We went back and forth.
-I’d say “keep the fighter pilot part” and it would say “why does that matter for your audience?”
+I would say “keep the fighter pilot part” and Claude would ask “why does that matter for your audience?”
 Good question.
-It matters because it shows I’ve been redirecting setbacks into new plans my entire life.
-That’s the thread.
+It matters because it shows I have been redirecting setbacks into new plans my entire life.
+That is the thread.

 The final version has a full-length story and a short About page version.
 The full version lives in my brand documents.
 The short one goes on the website.
 Both came from the same conversation.

-Here’s what I learned: the AI didn’t make the story better by adding words.
+Here is what I learned: the AI did not make the story better by adding words.
 It made it better by asking which words to keep.

 How to write yours

 Start talking.
 Open Claude or whatever AI tool you use.
-Don’t type a polished paragraph.
+Do not type a polished paragraph.
 Just answer questions.
 Where did you grow up?
 What was the first job that shaped you?
 When did things go wrong?
 What did you learn from it?
-Why are you doing what you’re doing now?
+Why are you doing what you are doing now?

 Then ask the AI to find the thread.
 The one theme that connects everything.
 For me it was “See it.
 Plan it.
 Build it.”
 Same method in every role, every chapter, every restart.
-I didn’t see that pattern until the AI pointed it out.
+I did not see that pattern until the AI pointed it out.

 Your story is already there.
-You don’t need to invent anything.
+You do not need to invent anything.
 You just need someone to ask you the right questions.
 AI is surprisingly good at that part.

-If you want the bigger picture of what I’m building and why, the manifesto post is where this started.
+If you want the bigger picture of what I am building and why, the manifesto post is where this started.

 The build log.